-Elected in 2014, Senator Gary Peters is honored to represent the State of Michigan in the U.S. Senate.
-Throughout his career in public service, Gary has been a strong, independent voice for Michigan’s families and small businesses.
-He has focused on uniting our communities by fighting for the things that we all agree on — a stronger economy, good-paying jobs, affordable health care, a secure retirement and a fair chance for everyone to succeed.
+Senator Gary Peters has been honored to represent the State of Michigan in the U.S. Senate since 2015.
+He has focused on uniting our communities by fighting for the things we all agree on — a stronger economy, good-paying jobs, affordable health care, a secure retirement and an opportunity for everyone to succeed.

 Gary and his wife, Colleen, live in Oakland County and have three children: Gary Jr., Madeleine and Alana.

 Gary worked in the private sector for over 20 years as both a financial advisor and in a variety of management positions with two major financial service firms.
 He was an assistant vice president at Merrill Lynch before working at UBS/PaineWebber as a vice president.

 While working a full-time job, he went on to earn an M.B.A. in Finance from the University of Detroit Mercy, an M.A. in political science from Wayne State University, an M.A. in Philosophy from Michigan State University with a focus on the ethics of development and a law degree (J.D.) from Wayne State University Law School.